Circular Trace Reconstruction: Introduction

 \subsection{Proof Overview}

 In this subsection, we highlight some of the ideas used in Theorems \ref{WorstCaseThm}, \ref{AverageCaseThm}, and \ref{LowerThm}.

 The proof of Theorem \ref{WorstCaseThm} is partially based on ideas from \cite{DeOS17, NazarovP17, Narayanan20}.
-In \cite{DeOS17, NazarovP17}, the authors consider two strings $x, y \in \{0, 1\}^n$ and show how to distinguish between random traces of $x$ and random traces of $y$.
-To do so, they construct an unbiased estimator for $P(z; x) := \sum x_i z^i$ (or $P(z; y) = \sum y_i z^i$) solely based on the random trace of either $x$ or $y$, for some $z \in \BC$.
-By showing that the unbiased estimator is never ``too'' large and that $P(z; x)$ and $P(z; y)$ differ enough for an appropriate choice of $z$, they can estimate this quantity using many random traces to distinguish between $x$ and $y$.
-Unfortunately, in our case, applying the same estimator will give us an unbiased estimator for $P'(z; x) := \BE_i[P(z; x^{(i)})],$ where $x^{(i)}$ is the $i$th cyclic shift of $x$: it turns out that $P(z; x) = P(z; y)$ as polynomials in $z$ even if $x, y$ have the same number of $1$'s.
+The authors of \cite{DeOS17, NazarovP17} consider two strings $x, y \in \{0, 1\}^n$ and show how to distinguish between random traces of $x$ and random traces of $y$.
+To do so, they construct an unbiased estimator for the polynomial $P(z; x) := \sum_{i = 1}^{n} x_i z^i$ (or $P(z; y) = \sum_{i = 1}^{n} y_i z^i$) solely based on the random trace of either $x$ or $y$, for some $z \in \BC$.
+By showing that the unbiased estimator is never ``too'' large and that $P(z; x)$ and $P(z; y)$ differ enough for an appropriate choice of $z$, they can estimate this quantity using random traces to distinguish between $x$ and $y$.
+In our case, applying the same estimator will give us an unbiased estimator for $P'(z; x) := \BE_i[P(z; x^{(i)})],$ where $x^{(i)}$ is the $i$th cyclic shift of $x$.
+Unfortunately, it turns out that $P'(z; x) = P'(z; y)$ as polynomials in $z$ as long as $x, y$ have the same number of $1$'s, even if $x$ and $y$ are vastly different as circular strings.
 Our goal will then be to establish some other polynomial $Q(z; x)$ such that we can construct a good unbiased estimator, but at the same time $Q'(z; x) := \BE_i[Q(z; x^{(i)})]$ and $Q'(z; y) := \BE_i[Q(z; y^{(i)})]$ are distinct polynomials for any distinct cyclic strings $x, y$.
 We show that the polynomial $Q(z; x) := z^{kn} P(z; x)^k P(z^{-k}; x)$ will do the job, for some some small integer $k$.
 We provide a (significantly more complicated) unbiased estimator of $Q(z; x)$ using a random trace: the construction is similar to that of \cite{Narayanan20}, which shows how to estimate $P(z; x)^k$ for some integer $k$.
-To show that $Q(z; x) \neq Q(z; y)$ as polynomials, we first show that $P(z; x)^k P(z^{-k}; x)$ has the special property that if $z$ is a cyclotomic $n$th root of unity, this polynomial is in fact invariant under cyclic shifts!
-Thus, it just suffices to show that if $x, y \in \{0, 1\}^n$ are not cyclic shifts of each other, there is some $n$th root of unity $\omega$ such that $P(\omega; x)^k P(\omega^{-k}; x) \neq P(\omega; y)^k P(\omega^{-k}; y).$ This will require significant number theoretic computation, and will be true as long as $n$ is a prime or a product of two primes.
+To show that $Q(z; x) \neq Q(z; y)$ as polynomials, we first show that $Q(z; x)$ has the special property that if $z$ is a cyclotomic $n$th root of unity, this polynomial is invariant under cyclic shifts of $x$!
+Thus, it just suffices to show that if $x, y \in \{0, 1\}^n$ are not cyclic shifts of each other, there is some $n$th root of unity $z = e^{2 \pi i r/n}$ for some $0 \le r \le n-1$ such that $P(z; x)^k P(z^{-k}; x) \neq P(z; y)^k P(z^{-k}; y).$ This will require significant number theoretic computation, and will be true as long as $n$ is a prime or a product of two primes.